dkriegner/xrayutilities/README.txt

   python setup.py install --prefix=INSTALLPATH

 in the source folder of xrayutilities on the command line/terminal.
 The first command installs in the systems default directories, whereas in the second command you can manually specify the installation path.

+By default the setup.py script tries to use OpenMP.
+If you do not want to use OpenMP use --without-openmp option for the installation

+ python setup.py --without-openmp install --prefix=INSTALLPATH

 For the installation the following requirements need to be installed on your system

      Python
      C-compiler (preferential with OpenMP support)